claudioverardo/dse_mips/README.md

-# Pipelined MIPS CPU architecture
+# VHDL implementation of a MIPS pipeline processor

 ![MIPSOverview](./docs/mips_overview.png)

-This project provides a VHDL implementation of a CPU based on the MIPS architecture.
-The ISA comprises 21 operations to manage arithmetic/logical expressions, memory access and conditional branches.
+This project provides a VHDL implementation of a 32‑bit CPU based on the MIPS architecture.
+The ISA comprises 21 operations to manage arithmetic and logical expressions, memory access and conditional branches.
 The instructions are executed via a five-stage RISC pipeline.
 Data and control hazards are properly handled through a forwarding unit and a hazard detection unit.
 The project was developed during the MSc course "Digital Systems Electronics" at the University of Udine during the academic year 2019/2020.

 Main file: [src/mips_pipeline.vhdl](src/mips_pipeline.vhdl)